 - Environmental factors: Environmental factors may trigger the development of phobias in children, such as a traumatic event.
 For children, it might be a common situation like going to school after a long vacation that results in heightened anxiety.

-- 2–4 years: Children of this age fear loud noises, sounds made by animals, toilets and bathrooms, ghosts, disabled people, death, and sometimes being alone.
+- 2–4 years: Children of this age fear loud noises, sounds made by animals, toilets and bathrooms, ghosts, death, and sometimes being alone.

-- 4–6 years: Children of this age group usually fear darkness.
+- 4–6 years: Children of this age group often fear the dark.
 They are also capable of imagining frightening creatures or ghosts and worrying that these characters may disturb them.
 Meeting strangers is a huge stress for such children, and this can create a lot of stress.
 Other fears include anxiety about losing one’s parents, about the death of a family member, or becoming injured.

 - 8 years: These children might complain of simple and common fears such as the fear of social rejection, shifting to a new place to live, having to go to school or being late.
 They may also constantly worry about personal danger.